Venezuela Aid Live: Alternative concert

 The Maduro government responded by saying it would hold a rival concert on the Venezuelan side of the border at the Simón Bolívar International Bridge on 22 and 23 February, with a proposed slogan of "Nothing for war, hands off Venezuela".
 A little more than one day before the planned event, United Socialist Party of Venezuela politician Darío Vivas announced that the location would be changed, and that the event would be held instead at the opposite end of the same bridge as the Venezuela Aid Live Concert, about 300 meters away.
 Vivas said, "What they do on the other side of the border is their problem ...
 We will defend our territory."

 Information Minister Jorge Rodríguez said free medical attention would be given to Colombians and Venezuelans at the event.
-He also said the government would distribute 20,000 boxes of subsidized food from the Local Committees for Supply and Production (CLAP)—a program from which, according to the Attorney General Luisa Ortega Díaz, Maduro personally profits—to the poor residents of Cúcuta.
+He also said the government would distribute 20,000 boxes of subsidized food from the Local Committees for Supply and Production (CLAP)—a program from which, according to Luisa Ortega Díaz (former Attorney General under Maduro) Maduro personally profits—to the poor residents of Cúcuta.

 Estimates of attendance ranged from 1,000 to 2,500 people.

 Argentine rock band Bersuit Vergarabat took part in the concert, saying "Venezuela libre!
 [Donald] Trump, go away, nobody wants you here!"
 Venezuelan heavy metal rocker Paul Gillman also participated.

 Two days before the concert, the only participant confirmed was Paul Gillman.
 La Patilla reported that all other singers proposed had turned down the invitation to perform.